JesperDramsch/talks/README.md

 > This tutorial aims to provide easy ways to increase the quality of scientific contributions that use machine learning methods.
 The reproducible aspect will make it easy for fellow researchers to use and iterate on a publication, increasing citations of published work.
 The use of appropriate validation techniques and increase in code quality accelerates the review process during publication and avoids possible rejection due to deficiencies in the methodology.
 Making models, code and possibly data available increases the visibility of work and enables easier collaboration on future work.
 >
 > This work to make machine learning applications reproducible has an outsized impact compared to the limited additional work that is required using existing Python libraries.
-### How to Guarantee No One Understands What You Did in Your Machine Learning Project
+### Application to Software Sustainability Institute Fellowship 2022

 | Event | Location | Date | Link | Video | Slides |
 | ----- | -------- | ---- | ---- | ----- | ------ |